MariaIzobava/comp0244-go2/README.md

 cd /usr/app/comp0244_ws/data_comp0244
 ros2 bag record /lowstate /sportmodestate
 ```
+Please move the robot.
+If enough data are record, please enter ```Enter ctrl+C``` to exit.
 The rosbag will be stored in the folder.

 # Lab 4
 ## Real Robot Cmd Velocity